PetarPanajotov/PetarPanajotov/README.md

 # 💫 About Me:
 Hello world👋, my name is Petar from Bulgaria, student in Technical university - Varna as Master's degree Electrical Engineer.
-Ever since I was child, I in love in math and logical thinking and that's how I decided to enroll in a programming courses.
+Ever since I was child, I'am in love in math and logical thinking and that's how I decided to enroll in a programming courses.
 Currently learning JavaScript in SoftUni.
 My goal is to become Full Stack Developer.

 ## 🌐 Socials: